-- Has the Breeder had the puppies vet checked, vaccinated and wormed prior to sale.
+- Has the Breeder had the puppies vet checked, vaccinated, micro-chipped and wormed prior to sale.

 - A Registered Breeder shall ensure that all puppies sold are in the best possible state of health.
 Where a dog with a health issue or disability is sold, the breeder must obtain from the buyer written and signed acknowledgement of the condition of the dog.